Disney Outfits for Kids – The Basics to Consider

 5. A Disney Look, Head to Toe

 Do you like to see your kids styled Disney from head to toe?
 One of my favorite places to find a head to toe look is on Etsy.
 You’ll be able to find something very unique – and help support small business as well.
 You’ll often be able to find Disney boutique clothing resale if you’re looking for outfits on a budget.

 Sew It Up Yourself

 I love to go to Disney parks with my kids wearing unique and creative outfits!
 That’s why I often design and sew them up myself.
 If you can follow a basic pattern, try finding a fun Disney-themed fabric print and make matching outfits for your group.
 A dress or skirt for the girls and shorts for the boys and they’ll be the envy of everyone in the parks!

 One of my favorite places to buy licensed Disney fabrics is on Etsy.
 They often have awesome import fabrics you won’t be able to find in the stores.
-Click the images to order fabrics.
+Click the image to order fabrics.

 Not Your Typical Princess Dresses

-This pattern below is for the same dress.
+This two dresses in the images below were sewn from the same pattern.
 I just tweaked it by changing the length, adding some sweet details (like ribbon on the bodice) and fun applique.
 One dress is Snow White inspired and the other features Rapunzel!
 Ask your little lady which is her favorite princess and create something so her to wear that’s inspired and totally unique.

 Click image to order fabric